simple-icons/simple-icons/README.md

 Icons are also available on WordPress through a simple plugin created by [@tjtaylo](https://github.com/tjtaylo), which you can find [here](https://wordpress.org/plugins/simple-icons/).

+### Drupal

+Icons are also availabe on Drupal through a module created by [Phil Wolstenholme](https://www.drupal.org/u/phil-wolstenholme), which you can find [here](https://www.drupal.org/project/simple_icons).

 ## Status

 [![Build Status](https://travis-ci.com/simple-icons/simple-icons.svg?branch=develop)](https://travis-ci.com/simple-icons/simple-icons)